arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 PostgreSQL.
 Heroku provides a PostgreSQL database that can be used free-of-charge.

-The following command can be used enable the PostgreSQL database addon for the
+The following command can be used enable the PostgreSQL database add-on for the
 application:

 ```sh
 $ heroku addons:create heroku-postgresql:hobby-dev
 ```

-This enables the `heroku-postgresql` addon in the `hobby-dev` tier (which is free).
+This enables the `heroku-postgresql` add-on in the `hobby-dev` tier (which is free).

 After enabling it, the following command can be used to make sure the PostgreSQL